Vermicomposting is becoming more and more popular, especially in urban areas because of how much it speeds up the composting process.

 The Worm Factory is the original worm farm and pioneered the stackable design that’s become so popular today.
 This is mostly because of how easy it makes harvesting the compost.
 It’s the second version of Nature’s Footprints worm bin and has a few improvements over the previous model.

-A small change that we found surprisingly useful is the redesigned lid.
+A small change that I found surprisingly useful is the redesigned lid.
 Before it was just flat, but now it’s dome-shaped and doubles as a holder for the worm trays when you’re harvesting the compost.
 The legs are also slightly taller to allow for better ventilation.

 The product comes with four trays but is expandable up to a total of eight; meaning you can adjust the size of the bin to suit your needs.
 If you’re feeling lazy and don’t want to harvest the compost, you don’t have to!
 When you have eight trays on the go, Nature’s Footprint claims that the bin has the largest volume for the smallest footprint of any home composter.
 The total footprint is 18″ x 18″.

-One quirk is that there’s nothing to stop the trays sinking down into each other.
+One quirk is that there’s nothing to stop the trays from sinking down into each other.
 This means they can end up compacting quite a lot, and they definitely don’t stay as evenly spaced as they look in the picture.
 This isn’t usually a problem for the worms who like to live at the surface anyway.
 It’s more of a cosmetic issue.